Filter Ferret

 The Bottom Line

-The Walker Edison Georgetown is our top pick — 8,650+ reviews, 250 lb capacity, 16-inch depth for soundbars, and barn door storage in five finishes.
-It's the safest choice for most living rooms.
+The Walker Edison Georgetown is the one we'd buy for most living rooms.
+8,650+ reviews, 250 lb capacity, 16 inches of depth for soundbars, and barn door storage in five finishes.
+Safe choice, no surprises.

-Measure your wall, check your TV's foot span, then buy with confidence.
+Measure your wall.
+Check your TV's foot span.
+Then order with confidence.

 • Newsletter •